lgalke/lifelong-learning/README.md

 ## Full reproduction of the paper's experiments

-In the `experiments/` directory, you find bash scripts to re-run all our experiments (this may take a while).
+In the `experiments/` directory, you find bash scripts to re-run all our experiments.
-Such that all bash scripts within this repository work properly, you must call them from the root directory of this repository.

 ## Issues?

 If there are any problems with using this repository, feel free to file an issue.

 ## File Descriptions

+Such that the python/bash scripts within this repository work properly, you must call them from the root directory of this repository.

 | File                   | Description                                                                 |
 | -                      | -                                                                           |